pmelsted/bifrost/README.md

 * Bifrost crashes right at the beginning with error `Illegal instruction`

   You are most likely running Bifrost on a different machine than the one used to compile it.
-By default, Bifrost compiles in native mode such that the compiler targets architecture instructions specific to the machine Bifrost was compiled on.
-Using Bifrost on a different machine having different architecture instructions might result in this error.
-Hence, recompile Bifrost with native architecture compilation disabled, as explained in the Advanced options of Section [Installation](#installation).
+By default, Bifrost is compiled in native mode such to target architecture instructions specific to the machine it is compiled on.
+Using Bifrost on a different machine with a different architecture might result in this error.
+To solve this issue, Bifrost must be recompiled with native architecture compilation disabled, as explained in the Advanced options of Section [Installation](#installation).

 ## Citation